In The Nineties

 The character first appeared in Darkhawk #1

 (March, 1991), created by Tom DeFalco and Mike Manley.
 Chris Powell was an ordinary high school student who found a mysterious amulet which turned him into an armored hero.
-Darkhawk was original for its time in that the nature of his origin was planned out ahead of time but was kept secret for several issues, resulting in a very gradual storyarc that lasted for years.
+Darkhawk was original for its time in that the nature of his origin was planned out ahead of time but was kept secret until well into the series, resulting in a very gradual storyarc that lasted for years.
 The armor (as well as others just like it) were created by a space pirate

 named Dargin Bokk .
 The alien scientists who created the technology turned on Bokk and sent one of the last amulets to Earth to keep it out of the wrong hands.
 Chris found the amulet in an abandoned Amusement Park